 For clarification, the vast majority of IP addresses are either registered to commercial, educational or residential organisations.
 The commercial include private companies and businesses, typically including all datacenters too.
 Residential addresses are only available from Internet service providers and are normally home users.
 Whereas educational addresses will be assigned to colleges, schools and Universities all over the world.

-Most proxy servers sit in datacenters and hence are assigned commercial IP addresses.
-They are therefore normally referred to as datacentre proxies specifically not only because of their location but of the IP classification that is assigned to them.
-So confusingly if you assigned a residential IP address to a proxy server residing in a datacentre – it would be then referred to as a residential proxy!
+Most proxy servers sit in places like London datacenter proxies and hence are assigned commercial IP addresses.
+They are therefore normally referred to as datacenter proxies specifically not only because of their location but of the IP classification that is assigned to them.
+So confusingly if you assigned a residential IP address to a proxy server residing in a datacenter – it would be then referred to as a residential proxy!

 Advantages of Datacenter Proxies